 Q. How long can I check out materials for?

-New patrons are limited five (5) items for the first thee (3) weeks.
+New patrons are limited to five (5) items for the first three (3) weeks.
 Regular patons can check out up to 50 items at a time, but are limited in quantities for DVDs and Blu-rays (up to six (6) adult titles and up to six (6) children titles).

 - Books: 3 weeks (21 days)